 Why is it so fascinating to the world of neurological disorders?

-CBD has been shown to have significant antioxidant and neuroprotective properties, suggesting that it could be a potential treatment for neurological disorders.
+CBD has been to have significant antioxidant and neuroprotective properties, suggesting that it could be a potential treatment for neurological disorders.

 While CBD is not yet FDA-approved for any condition, many studies and user testimonies have shown promising results for a variety of indications.